The 80s – A Decade Like No Other [Embracing Nostalgia]

 Once again, it was very comforting to watch.

-We kids often played board games like Monopoly, Chutes & Ladders, Clue, Mousetrap, and Twister to occupy ourselves when we weren’t playing outside.
-We went to playgrounds and rode Big Wheels’ and bicycles to entertain ourselves.
+When we were kids, we often played board games like Monopoly, Chutes & Ladders, Clue, Mousetrap, and Twister to occupy ourselves when we weren’t playing outside.
+We also went to playgrounds and rode Big Wheels and bicycles to entertain ourselves.

 Every kid made blanket forts in their homes to play and sleep in.